 An October 2016 Pacificon Presentation, SWTL Summary and Demonstration which is a sort of summary of the SWTL technology, demonstrations and other activities on these pages.
-Please note that this is NOT "G-Line" as described by Goubau (which required slowing the wave down) nor is it the same as something Tesla described.
+Please note that this is NOT "G-Line" as described by Goubau (which required slowing the wave down) nor is it the same as what Tesla described.